Factsheet 05: Rent arrears

 If you can, pay the arrears immediately.
 Otherwise, try to come to an agreement with the landlord/agent about paying off the arrears over time.
 Send them a letter confirming the agreement.

 Make notes of any conversations you have and keep copies of all letters.
-This may be helpful if you have to go to the Consumer, Trader and Tenancy Tribunal at a later date.
+This may be helpful if you have to go to the NSW Civil and Administrative Tribunal (NCAT) at a later date.

 If needed, seek help from a financial counselling service such as Credit and Debt Hotline (free call 1800 808 488).
 Ask the service to write a letter confirming your financial situation and your ability to pay rent and arrears.